-- An information plaque should be installed at a visible and fixed location near the main entrance of the public space. - The plague should include the following information: - o Public Open Space logo measuring at least 30 cm by 30 cm; - o "Open to public 24 hours" statement; - o Public space owner and their contact information. - No smoking sign - Refer to Annex 1-1 for the template file in PDF (editable in Adobe Illustrator) and high resolution logo image; - All text on the signage should be highly contrasting with the background colour of the sign, at least 20mm in height, and in a highly legible font. - The signage must be constructed of highly durable material such as metal or stone that is fully opaque and non-reflective. - The signage should be integrated with other signage in the same vicinity (if any), to reduce visual clutter.

-2 Operational Guidelines

-- The public space: - Must be open to the public at all times; - Cannot be enclosed and cannot be converted to any other permanent uses in the future; and - Must remain as common property, in the event of strata subdivision.
+The public space should be well shaded to encourage public use throughout the day.
+Shade can be provided by integration within the building form, by adjacent buildings, trees, canopies/pergolas, adjustable umbrellas/awnings, and/or landscape elements.
+The material used to provide shade must not result in additional heat retention in the public space.
+Sun shadow study should be undertaken to demonstrate that sufficient shade is provided between 9am and 4pm.
+Shadow diagrams are to be studied for shadow cast on 21 Jun: at 9am, 12pm and 4pm.
+For each shadow diagram: At least 50% of the total public space area is to be shaded; and At least 50% of public space seating is to be shaded.
+Signage An information plaque should be installed at a visible and fixed location near the main entrance of the public space.
+The plaque should include the following information: Public Open Space logo measuring at least 30 cm by 30 cm; "Open to public 24 hours" statement; Public space owner and their contact information.
+Refer to Appendix 1-1 for the template file in PDF (editable in Adobe Illustrator) and high resolution logo image; All text on the signage should be highly contrasting with the background colour of the sign, at least 20mm in height, and in a highly legible font.
+The signage must be constructed of highly durable material such as metal or stone that is fully opaque and non-reflective.
+The signage should be integrated with other signage in the same vicinity (if any), to reduce visual clutter.
+2 Operational Guidelines The public space: Must be open to the public at all times; Cannot be enclosed and cannot be converted to any other permanent uses in the future; and Must remain as common property, in the event of strata subdivision.

-ORA within POPS, if any, must remain as common property (i.e. as part of the public space), in the event of strata subdivision.
-3 Eligibility for GFA Exemption for First-Storey Covered Public Space To be eligible for GFA exemption, the first-storey covered public space should be within a development that is frequented by the general public and situated along popular pedestrian routes.
-These are typically:- Commercial developments / developments with significant commercial component (e.g. offices, business parks, shopping centres, hotels) or Civic & Community institutions and Educational institutions; and Located in Central Area, a Regional / Sub-Regional / Fringe Centre, a Growth Area (e.g. Tampines, Jurong East, Paya Lebar, Woodlands etc.) or a Town Centre.
-4 Extent of GFA Exemption for First-Storey Covered Public Space The GFA exemption applies to the entire covered area of the public space excluding Outdoor Refreshment Areas, if any.
-5 (Optional) Outdoor Refreshment Area within POPS 1.
-Definition An outdoor unenclosed seating area serving a Food & Beverage (F&B) unit.
-2. Use Primarily used for seating.
-ORA seating is not to be counted towards the required POPS seating provision.
-3. Location To be located within Privately Owned Public Spaces (POPS) of commercial or mixed-use developments.
-ORA within POPS should not impede pedestrian movement, obstruct fire engine access, safeguarded through-block links, view corridors and any other public open spaces.
-4. Height Maximum 5m, single storey.
+3 Eligibility for GFA Exemption for First- Storey Covered Public Space To be eligible for GFA exemption, the first-storey covered public space should be within a development that is frequented by the general public and situated along popular pedestrian routes.
+These are typically: • Commercial developments / developments with significant commercial component (e.g. offices, business parks, shopping centres, hotels) or Civic & Community institutions and Educational institutions; and • Located in Central Area, a Regional / Sub-Regional / Fringe Centre, a Growth Area (e.g. Tampines, Jurong East, Paya Lebar, Woodlands etc.) or a Town Centre.
+4 Extent of GFA Exemption for First- Storey Covered Public Space The GFA exemption applies to the entire covered area of the public space.